-Guest post by registered dietitian Dave Seddon, MBA RD LD.
-Courtesy of the Maine Academy of Nutrition and Dietetics Association.
+Guest post by registered dietitian Dave Seddon, courtesy of the Maine Academy of Nutrition and Dietetics Association.

 Winter may be upon us but we don’t have to miss out on the goodness of fresh vegetables—even in climates where you might think it just can’t be done.